mateusclira/web-app-https-deployment/readme.md

-# Manage Kubernetes Cluster with Terraform and Argo CD and WordPress Example
+# Manage Kubernetes Cluster with Terraform and Web API Example

-In this project I'm demonstrating you how to use [Terraform](https://www.terraform.io/) together with [Argo CD](https://argo-cd.readthedocs.io/en/stable/) and [Wordpress](https://wordpress.com/)to create and manage the Kubernetes cluster on [Kind](https://kind.sigs.k8s.io/).
+In this project I'm demonstrating you how to use [Terraform](https://www.terraform.io/) together to create and manage the Kubernetes cluster on [Kind](https://kind.sigs.k8s.io/).

 ## Prerequisites
 1. Terraform CLI installed